Why We Need Diversity & Inclusion in the Workplace

 A workplace can have, unfortunately, similar dynamics in terms of inclusion.
 Are your colleagues engaged and valued enough in a project?
 Do they feel comfortable while sharing their opinions?
 Did you contribute to creating a sense of belonging and trust among your peers?

 All these questions refer to inclusion and can open a very constructive dialogue within your organisation.

-The ability to be inclusive is something that your employees can learn and share afterwards.
+The ability to be inclusive is something that your employees might have in their skills profiles or something they can learn and improve afterwards.
 It’s undoubtedly one of those soft skills that make the difference and simplify team working processes.